 When considering what survival gear to purchase, you must feel confident the products are going to work reliably.
-A $30, or even a $5, small pocketknife is fine for EDC, but when your life depends on it, you don’t want to end up in Africa, naked and afraid with a broken knife.
+A $30, or even a $5, small pocketknife is fine for EDC, but when your life depends on it, you don’t want to end up holding on to nothing but a broken knife and broken hopes.

 It’s a fact that some of the cheap stuff works—Aron Ralston saved his life by using a crappy blade from a multi-tool to sever his arm.
 However, his story is rare and those who adventure without the right tools don’t always make it out when accidents happen.
 Equipment failure can kill.